kaizushi/picosite/README.txt

 * Include, there is a picocall to include some other file in a page.
 	I find this useful for doing a canary or providing GPG keys.
 * Translations, these also sit in the directory with page.php and there is a text file for a list of languages.
+You can also have translations for guides, blogs, subpages, and soon prices.
 * Blogs, a directory called 'blogs' can be created and files placed within for adding to the blog.
 It uses the modification time of the file to know the date of a blog.
 There is a picocall to put it in Pages which includes a list of blogs, and also it displays a blog when a blog that exists is specified by name in the GET value 'b'.
-	Blogs now have experimental multi-language support that is not yet tested.
 * Latest blog post, in the header of every page unless you are viewing a blog post or the listing of blogs - is the latest blog post.
 * Subpages, these are replacing guides and are similar code.
 They allow one